kevL/yata/ReadMe.txt

 Yata can be associated to open files that have a file-extension aka file-type in Windows Explorer.
 Yata doesn't do that automatically; it's for the user to set it up if he/she wants to.
+Note that associating file-types will change your Windows Registry.

 Appendix J: the Property Panel